 Alexa, what does my day look like?

-How do you set it up and, more importantly, which calendar systems can you connect to it?
+How do you set it up and, more importantly, which calendar systems can you connect to Alexa?
+We will guide you through how to add your calendar to Alexa so you can ask Amazon’s personal assistant what your week looks like..

 How to add your calendar to Alexa

+Select the account of the calendar you wish to add to Alexa.
 Each account has different requirements for signing in.
-For instance, if you’ve got an Apple account with two-factor authentication you’ll need to go generate an app-specific password for Alexa to use.
+For instance, if you’ve got an Apple account, you’ll be required to turn on two-factor authentication and then generate an app-specific password for Alexa to use.

 Boom, you’re all set up.
 Alexa will now be able to read you your calendar appointments and create new events for you in the calendar you chose.